Effects of advertising on teen body image: Effects on men and boys

-Positive or neutral effects
+Positive and neutral effects

 Effects on teenagers

-Heidi Posavac, Steven Posavac, and Emil Posavac "found that young women who are already content with their bodies are generally unaffected by media images of models and other attractive women".
-They concluded that only those who are dissatisfied with their bodies before viewing advertisements will then feel poorly after seeing advertisements featuring thin, attractive women.
+Heidi Posavac, Steven Posavac, and Emil Posavac found that young women who are already content with their bodies are generally unaffected by media images of models and other attractive women.
+They concluded that only those who are dissatisfied with their bodies prior to viewing advertisements tend to feel worse afterward when exposed to thin, idealized models.

-Furthermore, Myers and Biocca found that some young women feel thinner after viewing advertisements featuring thin, idealized women.
+Myers and Biocca similarly found that some young women actually report feeling thinner after viewing advertisements featuring thin, idealized women.

-Likewise, a study by psychology professors Paul Humphreys and Susan Paxton suggests that young men who view images of idealized men either feel no different or feel more positive about themselves after viewing such images.
+A study by psychology professors Paul Humphreys and Susan Paxton suggests that young men who view images of idealized male bodies either feel no different or feel more positive about themselves after viewing such images.

-Tamara Mangleburg and Terry Bristol's studies featured in the Journal of Advertising found that teens are not typically swayed by images in advertisements.
-They suggest the more teens view advertisements, the less they are affected by them and the more they become skeptical of the messages that are in advertisements.
-This is because repeated exposure to ads can give them a better understanding of the motives behind such ads.
+Research from Tamara Mangleburg and Terry Bristol's, featured in the Journal of Advertising, found that teens are not typically swayed by images in advertisements.
+They suggest the more teens view advertisements, the less they are affected by them and the more they become skeptical of the messages that are within them.
+This may be due to repeated exposure helping teens better recognize the persuasive motives behind advertising.

-Similarly, Marsha Richins, former president of the Association for Consumer Research, theorized that "by late adolescence... the sight of extremely attractive models is 'old news and unlikely to provide new information that might influence self-perception". "[Yamamiya and Cash] used 20 model slides as stimuli, presented for a total duration of 5 minutes found that as the number of stimuli exceeded 10, viewers were somewhat less influenced, probably due to habituation."
+Marsha Richins, former president of the Association for Consumer Research, similarly theorized that by late adolescence the sight of extremely attractive models becomes "old news" and is unlikely to influence self-perception.
+Supporting this, Yamamiya and Cash found that when viewers were shown more than ten model images in a short period, they were less influenced by them, likely due to habituation.

-Psychological researchers Christopher Ferguson, Benjamin Winegard, and Bo Winegard feel that the media's effects on body dissatisfaction have been exaggerated.
-They believe that the media does not heavily influence body dissatisfaction.
-Instead, they have found peers to have a much greater influence than the media in terms of body dissatisfaction in teenagers.
+Psychological researchers Christopher Ferguson, Benjamin Winegard, and Bo Winegard argue that the media's effects on body dissatisfaction have been exaggerated.
+Their findings suggest that, peers, not media have a much greater influence in terms of body dissatisfaction in teenagers.